 The IRQ request is the exception signal allowed to enter the processor in IRQ mode.
 It is used to service general-purpose interrupt handling of internal and external events.

 All 32 bits of the IRQSTA MMR are ORed to create a single IRQ signal to the ARM7TDMI core.
-The four 32-bit registers dedicated to IRQ are described in the IRQSTA Register to the IRQCLR Register sections.
+The four 32-bit registers dedicated to IRQ are described in the IRQSIG to IRQSTA sections.